8bitgeek/OpenNIC-Wizard/README.md

-##About OpenNIC
+##About The OpenNIC project

-OpenNIC (a.k.a.
-"The OpenNIC Project") is an organization of dedicated volunteers who run an alternative DNS network.
+"The OpenNIC Project" is an organization of dedicated volunteers who run an alternative DNS network.
 OpenNIC is owned and operated by the OpenNIC community.

 Membership is open to all who share an interest in keeping DNS free for all users.

-The goal of OpenNIC is to provide you with quick and reliable DNS services and access to domains not administered by ICANN.
+The goal of The OpenNIC Project is to provide you with quick and reliable DNS services and access to domains not administered by ICANN.

 More information about The OpenNIC Project can be found at http://www.opennicproject.org